TipsUpdates

 How To Wait Less In Line at Walt Disney World

-As we get closer to spring break and the summer months (yes they are coming, I promise), the crowds will also start to increase in Walt Disney World.
-So many of us look forward to getting away from the cold and snow and head to the magic during these times of year.
+As we get closer to spring break and the summer months (yes, they are coming, I promise), the crowds will also start to increase at Walt Disney World.
+So many of us look forward to getting away from the cold and snow and heading to the magic during these times of year.

-To help you have a wonderful time, we wanted to provide some suggestions on how you can wait less in line while visiting Walt Disney World.
+To help you have a wonderful time, we wanted to suggest how you can wait less in line while visiting Walt Disney World.

-We have taken time to break down how to experience the top rides in each of the four Theme Parks in Walt Disney World: Magic Kingdom, Disney’s Hollywood Studios, Disney’s Animal Kingdom and EPCOT; however, we wanted to also provide some overall suggestions as well.
+We have taken time to break down how to experience the top rides in each of the four Theme Parks in Walt Disney World: Magic Kingdom, Disney’s Hollywood Studios, Disney’s Animal Kingdom, and EPCOT; however, we wanted to also provide some overall suggestions.

 Castle_Sunrise_Water_Bridge